ethereum/solidity-blog/_posts/2019-03-26-solidity-optimizer-and-abiencoderv2-bug.md

 2. The optimizer incorrectly handles the ``byte`` opcode if the constant 31 is used as second argument.
 This can happen when performing index access on ``bytesNN`` types with a compile-time constant value (not index) of 31 or when using the byte opcode in inline assembly.

-This post was jointly composed by @axic, @chriseth, @holiman
+This post was jointly composed by @axic, @chriseth, @holiman.